Sigmmma/arbytmap/README.md

 ## Todo

-* Completely redo the dds and tga reading/writing system(use [supyr_struct](https://bitbucket.org/moses_of_egypt/supyr_struct) for handling creating and reading the files).

-* Make/finish C functions for working with the remaining formats.

 * Clean up and standardize the interface for loading bitmaps and conversion settings into the Arbytmap class.

 * Cleanup/redo pretty much everything that looks/functions bad.

-* Anything else I can think of(I have the flu right now, so I'm having a hard time writing this).

 ## Who do I talk to?